 Anyone who's given a presentation can relate to these outcomes.
 On the flipside, anyone who's ever been an audience member during a boring and seemingly interminable presentation likely vowed to never repeat the experience.

-Given this fact, how can you prepare and deliver a presentation that's entertaining, informative and achieves the goal of making your business more memorable in the minds of the audience?
+How can you prepare and deliver a presentation that's entertaining, informative and makes your business more memorable in the minds of the audience members?
 Here are five key tips for creating presentations that leave your audiences wanting to learn more:

 1. Keep Text to a Minimum

-The principle of "less is more" is nowhere as apt than in a business presentation.
+The principle of "less is more" is nowhere as relevant as in a business presentation.
 Too many words on a slide or screen not only slows the pace of a presentation, it obliges the audience to read, rather than listen to, what you're saying.

 Use no more than six bullet points per slide and no more than six words per bullet.
 (Also avoid complete sentences, unless you're repurposing a quote.)